simco50/CBT-Presentation/CBT_Presentation.md

 note: Longest Edge Bisection (or LEB for short) is a fancy name for possibly the simplest subdivision scheme in existance.
 You take a triangle and you split it in half along it's longest edge leaving you with 2 triangles.
 And this can be done recursively to achieve more subdivision.
 This fits exactly with the binary tree idea.
 For uniform subdivision, each subdivision, the amount of triangles will double due to its exponential nature.
-As you can see in the video, we assign each triangle a value starting from 1 which match the binary tree indices starting from the root not of the tree.
+As you can see in the video, we assign each triangle a value starting from 1 which match the binary tree indices starting from the root node of the tree.

 ---